jupyter/scipy-advanced-tutorial/Part1/04-notebook-extensions.md

 Try to use this to log a user input in a dialog.

-We won't go much further on how to write server-side handler, this is just python/web programming, and is not really IPython specific.
+We won't go much further on how to write server-side handlers, this is just python/web programming, and is not really IPython specific.

 Let's dive a bit more into how to persist user configuration.